 The Ohio Department of Aging (ODA) serves and advocates for the needs of Ohioans age 60 years and older.
 It provides home and community-based services that help individuals remain in their own homes, and supports consumers of long-term care.
+ODA also seeks to promote positive attitudes toward aging and older people through outreach, volunteer programs, and other efforts.

 ODA administers programs such as the Pre-Admission Screening System Providing Options and Resources Today Medicaid waiver (PASSPORT), the Assisted Living Medicaid waiver, the Program for All-Inclusive Care for the Elderly (PACE), Alzheimer's and Other Dementia Respite Care, and the Long-Term Care Ombudsman.
 In addition, ODA administers the federal Older Americans Act funds granted by the U.S. Department of Health and Human Services, Administration on Aging.
-According to the Department of Administrative Services, as of June 30, 2021, ODA had 105 employees.
-Of these, 93 were full-time, permanent employees.

 Most state and federal aging programs in Ohio are administered at the local level by 12 Area Agencies on Aging (AAAs), which represent all 88 counties.
 The AAAs distribute federal, state, and, in some cases, local funds.
-AAAs are the primary vehicles for organizing and coordinating community-based services for older adults.
+AAAs are the primary vehicles for organizing and coordinating communitybased services for older adults.
 AAAs generally do not directly provide in-home and community-based services.
 Instead, they assess prospective consumers' needs, provide case management, and make referrals to public and private agencies that provide the services.